vvvv/visualprogramming.net/content/blog/2022/Development News/Preview vvvv gamma 2022.5/index.md

 ## Download
 ![](2022-10-05-11-38-19.png)

 So if you're brave enough to give the above a spin, get a fresh vvvv gamma 2022.5 preview from [the PREVIEW download section](https://visualprogramming.net/#Download).
 Remember, this is a preview release.
-It comes with fresh bugs and things may still changes.
+It comes with fresh bugs and things may still change.
 So don't rely on it for production just yet.
 Please use it for testing and reporting any oddities you find to [the forum](https://discourse.vvvv.org/c/vvvv-gamma/28).

 For a more detailed changelog, see [Changelog 2022.5](https://thegraybook.vvvv.org/changelog/2022.5.html).